-Table 52.
-Activities and information shared/gathered in initial engagement Table 52.
+Table 50.
 Activities and information shared/gathered in initial engagement

-Activity Output/result of engagement Initial discussion with Kepala Desa or representative: Explain the HCS assessment concept and planned activities.
-Request a schedule to carry out initial consultation and FGD with a broad group of community members.
-Set out the target groups requested to attend: Desa leaders - formal (Kepala Desa/Ketua BPD) Cultural leaders - non-formal Community Representatives (youth, women, farmer, etc.) Others from the community willing to attend Agreement to co-operate to organize initial consultation.
-Schedule and location for initial consultation agreed.
-Target groups identified and invited.
+Activity Output/result of engagement Initial discussion with Kepala Desa or representative: Agreement to co-operate to organize Explain the HCS assessment concept and planned activities. initial consultation.
+Request a schedule to carry out initial consultation and FGD with a broad Schedule and location for initial group of community members. consultation agreed.
+Set out the target groups requested to attend: Target groups identified and invited.
+Desa leaders - formal (Kepala Desa/Ketua BPD) Cultural leaders - non-formal Community Representatives (youth, women, farmer, etc.) Others from the community willing to attend